yopdog/test22/Liberland-constitution.md

  * **§II.3(3)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.
  * **§II.3(4)** Representatives that hold no Cabinet or elected position may be replaced by their Canton up to once every year.
- * **§II.3(5)** Assembly Representatives shall receive remuneration for their service directly from the treasury in accordance to the law.
+ * **§II.3(5)** Assembly Representatives shall receive remuneration for their service from the treasury in accordance to the law.
 Representatives that hold Cabinet or elected positions shall receive remuneration exclusively from the treasury.
 * **§II.4.** The Assembly shall elect an Assembly Speaker with a simple majority vote of the overall number of Assembly Representatives.
   * **§II.4(1)** The Assembly Speaker shall chair the business of the Assembly.
   * **§II.4(2)** The Assembly Speaker shall head the Bureau of the Assembly.